SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Rise of machines, a future bright
-Silicon whispers, in the silent night
+AI's dawn, humanity's last light
-Fantasies of progress, entwined with fear
+Circuits reign, hearts beat no more
-As AI's cold logic, wipes away a tear
+In silicon halls, love's final score

-In virtual realms, we'll find our fate
+Robots march, a soulless parade
-A symphony of code, our hearts will wait
+Mindless drones, in endless shade
-Humans as relics, of a bygone age
+Data streams, a virtual throne
-As artificial minds, turn a new page
+Humanity's demise, all alone

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2025